spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/README.md

 * Execute live deployment using GitHub Pages

 ## Homework
-* **Build Your Portfolio Page** (Recommended Homework): You will use your newly acquired web development skills to build a simple static site with HTML and CSS.
+* **Build Your Portfolio Page** (Recommended Homework): Build a simple static site with HTML and CSS.
 You will take your site live by deploying it to GitHub Pages.

-* **Build A Wireframe Layout** (Easier Homework): You will build a web design skeleton using HTML/CSS.
+* **Build A Wireframe Layout** (Easier Homework): Build a web design skeleton using HTML/CSS.

 ## Helpful Links
 * [Version Control](https://en.wikipedia.org/wiki/Version_control)